fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-laurence-hughes-march-23-clyde-built-radio.md

 1. Romaal Kultan – Meditate
 1. Language – Tranquility Bass

-Thanks to [Amy](https://www.instagram.com/a.rodger.s/) for the invite, and Matthew, the engineer on the day.
+Thanks to [Amy](https://www.instagram.com/a.rodger.s/) for arranging, and to Matthew, the engineer on the day.